-Dear South African fellow stamp collectors: I am not writing this article in order to predict or prophesy the death - imminent or further ahead - of our wonderful hobby I do, however, against the backdrop of the 100-year anniversary of SA stamps, think it is highly pertinent to take a hard look at the developments which we have already observed for what is becoming an increasingly long period of time.
+Dear South African fellow stamp collectors: I am not writing this article in order to predict or prophesy the death - imminent or further ahead - of our wonderful hobby.
+I do however - on the backdrop of the 100 years anniversary of S.A. stamps - think it is highly pertinent to take a hard look at the developments which we have already observed for what is becoming an increasingly long period of time.
 Where are these developments leading us?

-Are we comfortable with letting this wildly inflationary situation continue, letting our hobby be reduced to randomly collecting insignificant pieces of paper - and, if not, what can be done about it?

-These questions should be subjected to a serious debate, and the situation should be addressed by the stamp-collecting community in close dialogue with the issuing authorities (the SA Post Office).
+Are we comfortable with letting this wildly inflationary situation continue, letting our hobby be reduced to randomly collecting insignificant pieces of paper - and if not, what can be done about it?
+These questions should be subjected to a serious debate, and the situation should be addressed by the stamp-collecting community in close dialogue with the issuing authorities (in casu the S.A.
+Post Office).

-Having said this much, I'd also like to congratulate you all on the proud history of South African postage stamps, and extend my best wishes to the future of South African stamp collecting!
+Having said this much, I'd also like to congratulate South Africa on its proud postal and philatelic history, and extend my best wishes to the future of South African stamp collecting!